ackoo-app/AckooSDK/README.md

 }

 ```
+In case of Reporting actual purchase event to Ackoo you need to create 2 other object

 There are 2 other instance of the class which needs to be created along with UserActivity in case of user has actually purchase anything from the app.
-For reporting events other than purchase you do not need to pass that parameter.
-You can pass  order as 'nil' for other type of events

 ```
 /// Order details